doubledherin/portfolio-website-starter/README.md

 ### Deployment to a github.io path
 1. Create a local `gh-pages` branch and push it to Github.
 Also select a Jekyll theme, even though we're not using one.
 2. In your Github repo, click Settings, scroll down to Github Pages, and select `gh-pages` for your source page.
-3. In the `gatsby-config.js` file, change the `pathPrefix` entry to be what you want your username.github.io path to be.
-(By default, it's set to `/my-portfolio`)
+3. In the `gatsby-config.js` file, change the `pathPrefix` entry to be the name of your repo.
+(By default, it's set to `/my-portfolio`.)
 4. In your `package.json`, under `scripts`, add a new entry: `"deploy": "gatsby build --prefix-paths && gh-pages -d public"`
 5. Run `npm run deploy` and you should see the site at `<username>.github.io/<pathPrefix>`.